 That idea is often motivated by anti-Christian sentiment.
 If Christmas is derivative, the idea goes, then that licenses a skeptic to treat it, and the people that celebrate it, as dishonest.
 But you don’t need to be a Christian (or a Neo-pagan, for that matter) to acknowledge that Christmas and Yule are very separate things.

 Our earliest evidence on Yule and our evidence on Christmas come from different times and different places.
 Christmas originated as a Mediterranean festival, first attested in the 4th century but with a backdrop reaching back to the 2nd century.
-Yule pops up from the 6th century onwards as an East German and North German season of the year.
+Yule pops up from the 6th century onwards as an East Germanic and North Germanic season of the year.
 There’s only the faintest trace of Yule in modern Christmas customs.

 In previous years, in 2015 and in 2017, I wrote long posts about supposed links between Christmas and pagan Roman customs and festivals.
 The short answer is: there aren’t any.